melat0nin/StyleTiles/README.md

 Project: Style Tiles
 Version: 0.1
-Date:    2012-04-13
+Start:   2012-04-13

 About:   Git Respository concept by Adrian Gould

-         Original Template (PSD) by Samantha Warren, http://styletil.es This GitHub repository is for the collection of StyleTile templates for different Design and Prototyping systems including:
+>         Original Template (PSD) by Samantha Warren, http://styletil.es

+>        This GitHub repository is for the collection of StyleTile templates for
+         different Design and Prototyping systems including:

 License: This repository and all files within it are covered by Creative Commons